Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Simulation analysis

 Our strategy to reflect a realistic data generation process through simulations is aligned along the following principles.
 First, we note that the variability in the outcome variable is explained by multiple markers, consistent with our expectation of a polygenic response variable.
 Second, the generative model we use incorporates a mix of weak and strong signals with varying amplitudes and random signs.
-This enables us to investigate the genuine ability of our inferential method to adapt to the strength of the signals present in the data and to reconstruct efficiently the corresponding effect sizes.
-Finally, admitting different regression dimensions, our simulations showcase (i) the necessity of adopting our methods even in moderate dimensions where a severe impact of selection bias is seen and (ii) our methods support a greater number discoveries, with clearly shorter and hence more powerful inferential estimates than the benchmark approach of splitting deployed widely by practitioners.
+This enables us to investigate the genuine ability of our inferential methods to adapt to the strength of the signals present in the data and to reconstruct efficiently the corresponding effect sizes.
+Third, admitting a range of regression dimensions, our simulations showcase (i) the necessity of adopting our methods even in moderate dimensions where a severe impact of selection bias is seen; (ii) the larger number of discoveries that our methods support, with reduced variance for the associated inferential estimates than the benchmark offered by splitting.